HighNESS Conceptual Design Report: Volume I: Design of the cold source

 The emission surfaces are covered from the inside by rectangular cold Be filters.
 The filters are 110\,mm thick each, while their widths and heights correspond to those of their respective emission surfaces.
 Cold Be filters are in direct contact with deuterium, however, it is important to note that the bulk temperature of cold Be filters is not required to be 20\,K: as long as their temperature is kept below about 80\,K, they will provide the expected performance increase.

 \textbf{C}.
-The \ce{LD_2} moderator is placed inside a ``standard'' moderator plug, thus, surrounded by the following layers:
+The \ce{LD_2} moderator is placed inside a standard moderator-reflector plug, thus, surrounded by the following layers:

-\begin{itemize}[leftmargin=1cm] \item[-] 3\,mm thick Al vessel around \ce{LD_2} and Be filter; \item[-] 5\,mm vacuum gap around the Al vessel (engineering constraint); \item[-] 3\,mm thick Al walls surrounding the H$_2$O premoderator and Be reflector (engineering constraint); \item[-] 10\,mm thick layer of H$_2$O below and on the sides to serve as a premoderator, as a result of the neutronic optimization, \item[-] 25 mm H$_2$O layer above (between the moderator and the target), as a result of the neutronic optimization \item[-] Be reflector below and on the side to serve as reflector, with as much volume as possible. \end{itemize}
+\begin{itemize}[leftmargin=1cm] \item[-] 0.3\,cm thick Al vessel around \ce{LD_2} and Be filter at the same temperature as \ce{LD_2}; \item[-] 0.5\,cm vacuum gap between the Al vessel and premoderator (engineering constraint); \item[-] 0.3\,cm thick Al walls at ambient temperature surrounding the H$_2$O premoderator and Be reflector; \item[-] 1.0\,cm thick layer of H$_2$O at ambient temperature below and on the sides to serve as a premoderator; \item[-] 2.5 cm H$_2$O layer at ambient temperature above (between the moderator and the target); \item[-] Be at ambient temperature below and on the side to serve as reflector, with as much volume as possible. \end{itemize}